Best Plagiarism Checkers Compared

 The website report is easy to navigate as it uses different colors for sources.
 The tool has a function that tells you how many words a plagiarized section has and gives a similarity percentage.

-Unfortunately, the downloadable report is confusing to read as it uses only one color and doesn’t clearly link plagiarized text with a source.
+Unfortunately, the downloadable report is confusing to read as it uses only one color for all sources.

 Trustworthiness